U.S. auto safety regulators fine Fiat Chrysler record $105 million

 The fines include a $70 million cash payment, an agreement that Fiat Chrysler will spend $20 million improving its recall process and an additional $15 million payable if the automaker is found to have committed any further violations.

 The two sides have been engaged in discussions since NHTSA held a July 2 public hearing on Fiat Chrysler's recall performance.
-At the proceedings, NHTSA staff catalogued alleged failures in 23 separate recalls including what they termed misleading behaviour, while an FCA executive pledged to work with the agency to improve the automaker's recall programs.
+At the proceedings, NHTSA staff cataloged alleged failures in 23 separate recalls including what they termed misleading behavior, while an FCA executive pledged to work with the agency to improve the automaker's recall programs.

 Fiat Chrysler has had a contentious relationship with NHTSA for years, pushing back on the agency's efforts to secure recalls and threatening lawsuits to avoid mandatory action, according to former auto regulators.